NickMcConnell/AngbandPlus/readme.txt

 ----- How to install -----

 --- LINUX
-  Apologies in advance but Linux is not my primary OS.
-If someone more knowledgable would step up to improve building on Linux, I would be much obliged.

   Download and unpack the source archive.

   Make sure you have the appropriate development packages installed.
   For example, you might run (Ubuntu or Mint):
     $ sudo apt-get install autoconf gcc libc6-dev libncurses5-dev libx11-dev

-  Manually compile from makefile.linux:
+  From the root of the source archive:
+    $ sh autogen.sh
+    $ ./configure
+    $ make

+  To install, you may need to elevate your credentials:
-    $ cd src
+    $ su
-    $ make install -f makefile.linux
+    $ make install
+    $ exit

   Then run poschengband as desired:
-    $ cd ..
-    $ ./poschengband -- -n<number of windows>  ## for normal ASCII graphics
+    $ poschengband -- -n<number of windows>  ## for normal ASCII graphics
   or
-    $ ./poschengband -g -- -n<# of windows>    ## for 8x8 tile graphics
+    $ poschengband -g -- -n<# of windows>    ## for 8x8 tile graphics

   You can change game windows' font, location, and size, by environment variables.

   Ex.
     $ set env ANGBAND_X11_FONT '-*-*-medium-r-normal--24-*-*-*-*-*-iso8859-1'
-    $ ./poschengband -- -n
+    $ poschengband -- -n

   Then font size will be changed.